Transparency obligations for the use of Artificial Intelligence Systems

 Last updated: 18 Gennaio 2026

 McFrancis declares its compliance with the ethical and legal principles established by Regulation (EU) 2024/1689 (the AI Act).
-The integration of Artificial Intelligence systems into our processes is carried out in strict accordance with fundamental rights and user safety.
+The integration of Artificial Intelligence systems into our processes is carried out in strict compliance with fundamental rights and user safety.

 No decision-making process with legal or significant effects on individuals is entirely delegated to the algorithm.
-The Company guarantees continuous human oversight to prevent risks of bias, errors, or discrimination, ensuring that the final decision-making authority always rests with qualified professionals.
+The Company guarantees continuous human oversight to prevent risks of bias, errors, or discrimination, ensuring that final decision-making authority always rests with qualified professionals.